 The trail follows the river on the side of the valley (but you never actually see the river unless you go way off) until the route gently rises towards Cartridge Creek.
 At the crossing, there's a very well-done bridge where we stopped for a snack.
 Back in the day, I had a plan B that called for us camping here, and I was a bit disappointed not to see any nice sites around the bridge, but when we took off, these was a prime spot not far away.

-After Cartridge Creek, you leave Tehipite Valley and the landscape changes dramatically.
+After Cartridge Creek, the landscape changes dramatically.
 From the relatviely wide valley that is constantly shaped by three rivers, the trail starts climbing in the gorge that is the Middle Fork.
 Rocks, small waterfalls, rapids, overflows, you name it.
 The trail is rocky, sometimes steep, but in pretty good shape, and the environment is simply stunning.

 While having yet another snack on the far side, the family from Simpson Meadow got there and they crossed, too.
 Turned out their son was 12 and this was his umpteenth backcountry trip.
 Great kid.

-Some jerk left a campfire burning, though.
+Some idiot left a campfire burning, though.
 I've never seen such idiocy in the backcountry.
-This was in the middle of a dry forest, in pretty windy canyon, and by looking at the fire, you could see that those morons stacked it nicely with medium-thick branches, then just left while the fire was still burning.
+This was in the middle of a dry forest, in pretty windy canyon, and by looking at the fire, you could see that those jerks stacked it nicely with medium-thick branches, then just left while the fire was still burning.
 No dowsing, no nothing.
 It was only pure luck the forest didn't catch fire.
-There was no other sign of the campers, but they could not have left long ago.
-Anyway, we doused the remnants of the fire.
-Afterwards, Em even had time to do some laundry, with me carrying the water using a bear canister as a bucket, and then we took a nice shower with a deer looking on.
+There was no other sign of the campers, but could not have left long ago.
+Anyway, we doused the remnants of the fire, and Em even had time to do some laundry, with me carrying the water using a bear canister as a bucket.
+We even took a nice shower with a deer looking on.

 Around sunset, a hawk landed on a fallen tree not far from us and was sitting there for a while, but I couldn't get any decent pictures, it was too dark.
 We were just watching, each curious of the other.